RouvenWulff/Tiny-M-V5-beta/README.md

 # Tiny-M-V5-beta

-As GSL12 is not able to continue work on V5, I'm trying to continue and add my own mods alont the way.
+As GSL12 currently is not able to continue work on V5, I'm trying to continue and add my own mods alont the way.

 IMPORTANT: The files are still in BETA.
 I have not yet built the Tiny-M